phillycc/Iron-Yard-Assignments/JavaScript-Array-Methods.md

 }, 10);
 ```

 The Array.prototype.reduce() method applies a function against an accumulator and each value of the array (from left-to-right) as to reduce it to a single value.
-In the example, `previousvalue` starts at 10 and iterates over the array adding each element and carrying a sum.
+In the example, `previousValue` starts at 10 and iterates over the array adding each element and carrying a sum.

 ```javascript
 Array.prototype.reduceRight()